Meet the individuals who are helping make Inspired Teaching a reality.

 Dr. Edie Tatel

-Edie has mentored Inspired Teachers and Fellows since the organization’s first days in 1995.
+Edie is a mentor with the Inspired Teacher Certification Program and has mentored Inspired Teachers and Fellows since the organization’s first days in 1995.
 She has been a classroom teacher in Chicago, IL and Ypsilanti, MI public schools and at the University of Chicago Laboratory School; Director of Teacher Education at American University; Director of Professional Development at Teach for America; and consultant for the DC Public Charter School Board.
 She serves on the Advisory Boards of the Maya Angelou Public Charter School, Americans All, and Math for America, and is an enthusiastic recorder musician.

 Michael is a BLISS Teacher Leader and teaches 10th and 11th grade at McKinley Technology High School in Washington, DC.
 He teaches World History II and U.S. History.